gretagandolfi/biased_concepts/README.md

-Shared repository for codes and data.
+Shared repository for code and data.

 __corpus.zip__ contains the Reddit dataset.